Ned and Nic who have been matched by Bridge It. Photo taken by Ian Lillington

 - A young person or student who needs to move to a new city for uni is matched with a householder.

-Flatmates Charity Partner Home Share Melbourne understands that for some people – like those living with a disability, young people or those seeking asylum – the process of finding a safe, comfortable and welcoming home can be complex.
-“That’s where Home Share Melbourne come in – we help make the process of finding a home and housemate easy and dignified.
-We believe that where and how you live should be choice, rather than the result of your circumstances,” Home Share Melbourne’s Manager and Co-founder Carla Raynes said.
-For more on Home Share Melbourne and how you can get involved, see here.
+Flatmates Charity Partner Bridge It understands that for some people – like those living with a disability, young people or those seeking asylum – the process of finding a safe, comfortable and welcoming home can be complex.
+“That’s where Bridge It can come in – we help make the process of finding a home and housemate easy and dignified.
+We believe that where and how you live should be choice, rather than the result of your circumstances,” Bridge It’s CEO Carla Raynes said.
+For more on Bridge It, head to their website.

 Scott has partnered with Home Share Melbourne and is looking for a new home sharer to join him in his Warrandyte home